projectunic0rn/pub-workspace/README.md

 # Pub Workspace
 ## Summary
 Pub workspace is a set of utility apps that can be installed on project workspaces where teams collaborate (e.g. slack, discord, etc.).
-Currently supported workspace platforms include Slack and Dicord.
+Currently supported workspace platforms include Slack and Discord.

-Although we strive for feature parity across all workspace apps - they are dependent on the APIs supported by each platform.
+Although we strive for feature parity across all workspace apps - features are dependent on the APIs supported by each platform.

 ## Features